Canon 1D C vs 1Ds Mark II

 - More heavily discounted: Has been around for much longer (launched in September 2004).

-If the number of relative strengths (bullet points above) is taken as a guide, the 1DC emerges as the winner of the contest (6 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1DC is the clear winner of the match-up (7 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1D C vs 1Ds Mark II